top of page

 • 1 min read

-In every design project there's a moment when the work stops expanding and begins to take shape.
+In every design project there comes a point when the work stops expanding and begins to take shape.

 The impulse to add one more thing is often a sign that trust has slipped.